 The Law Foundation of Ontario was established in 1974 under the Law Society Act.
 The Foundation receives and uses the interest on lawyers’ and paralegals’ mixed trust accounts to support legal education, legal research, legal aid, and law libraries in Ontario.
 We do this through grantmaking to nonprofits and providing funds to Legal Aid Ontario.

-We are the sole foundation in Ontario with the mandate of improving access to justice.
 A priority for the Foundation is to pay particular attention to groups who have experienced injustice or inequity – past or current – and those who have experienced exclusion or barriers in society.

 The Foundation also administers the Class Proceedings Fund, which provides cost assistance in class actions.
 The Class Proceedings Committee is responsible for deciding who will receive funding.